The BAI aims to be a trusted regulator by all stakeholdersAll Our Goals

 - Cultural and linguistic diversity

 The BAI publishes a strategy statement every three years setting out the high level goals we will aim to achieve.
 The Authority then plans on a three-year basis, setting out work that will be undertaken to achieve these high level goals.
-A three year workplan is published and also, budget estimates for a three year period.

 Then on an annual basis, the BAI identifies specific objectives under each strategic goal, which informs the organisation’s annual workplan.
 The workplans are presented to the Authority and the Committees for discussion and approval at the start of each year.